ksandstr/lfht/README.md

 bits out of common-bits and using them to communicate inline migration state, and to separate out a subformat for connecting temporary destination values to their sources; and by extending `del` and `add` to correctly consume these intermediate states.
-The design proper and its transition graph will be described in a later changeset.
+The design proper and its transition graph may be described in the future.

-This design has not been rigorously analyzed for wait-freeness, but it's likely that it won't cause waiting behaviour with any combination of other threads' states; this is commonly considered equivalent to wait-freeness even if it's strictly a weaker qualification.
+`lfht` has not been rigorously analyzed for wait-freeness, but it's likely that it won't cause waiting behaviour with any combination of other threads' states; this is commonly considered equivalent to wait-freeness even if it's strictly a weaker qualification.
+That's to say, livelocks are possible.

 To my knowledge and limited capacity for reviewing the literature, this design is novel as of June 2017; but it wouldn't be surprising to find others that